 EXAM DESCRIPTION AND SAMPLE QUESTIONS

 Part A (3 hours)

-The examinee is expected to perform calculations related to:
+The examinee is expected to perform calculations and problem solving related to:

-- General biochemistry, such as buffer/solution preparations, enzyme kinetics, electrophoresis.
+- General biochemistry, such as enzyme kinetics, solution preparations, electrophoresis.

 For Clinical Chemistry Part A sample questions click here

 Part B (3.5 hours)